Step-1: Entry-point

 A1: Triggering Entity: Webhook - SDA Alert

-In this example, a call to the Riverbed IQ Webhook triggers the execution of the Webhook Runbook Example.
+In this example, a call to the Riverbed IQ Ops Webhook triggers

 Edit the Triggering Entity: Webhook node.
-Ensure the entry-point passes the appropriate HTTP-request components into the Runbook (see the Output/Properties area) so the automation has access to the needed data/context.
+Ensure the entry-point passes the appropriate HTTP-request components into the runbook (see the Output/Properties area) so the automation has access to the needed data/context.

 For example, the data and context passed by an external/third-party entity through the HTTP-request may reside in the HTTP Request Body and resemble the following table: